narc2ss/algorithm-node/udemy/14. Data structure/README.md

 - Need an ordered list with fast inserts/removals at the beginning and end? &#8594; Use a **linked list**
 - Web scraping nested HTML? &#8594; Use a **tree**
 - Need to write a scheduler? &#8594; Use a **binary heap**

+---

+## ES6 Class syntax overview

+### Objectives

+- Explain what a class is
+- Understand how JavaScript implements the idea of classes
+- Define terms like abstraction, encapsulation and polymorphism
+- Use ES6 classes to implement data structures

+### What is a class?

+A blueprint for creating objects with pre-defined properties and methods

+### Why do we need to learn this?

+We're hoing to impolement data structures as classes!